Mayank-Patel1/PHP/README.md

 # PHP

-## A website to demonstrate PHP proficency.
+## A website to demonstrate PHP proficency potentialy using Laravel.